The Game (rapper): 2012: 40 Glocc assault and lawsuit

+2014: Standoff with Los Angeles police officers

+On April 30, 2014, Game and Atlanta rapper T.I. were involved in a verbally confrontational standoff with officers of the Los Angeles Police Department.
+According to Billboard, it was believed to have been disconcerted as a response to officers misconducting a group of bystanders afar from a nightclub the two artists were attending.
+In a video leaked by TMZ, T.I. and Game were forced out of the club which they nicknamed the "Supercut Club" (or "Supperclub") by LAPD officials, due to an investigation of a drug and gambling ring.
+The club's security guards were also present at the scene and refused the rappers' re-entries into the property to avoid more legal troubles.
+T.I. and Game were forced to stand back with the former yelling "Y'all got a lot of people beat up.
+We got good lawyers."
+One of the bystanders was forced to lay down with his hands over his head without warning and security kicked him repeatedly to try to get him back up in opposition.
+Another guard yelled, "He goes to jail tonight!".
+T.I. and Game were rumored to have been arrested for simple assault on a police officer and disturbing the peace, but were later released and with charges being dropped, but this was later denied by LAPD team members.

-2016 sexual assault case
+2015-23: Priscilla Rainey sexual assault lawsuit and liability

-In 2016, a judge ruled that the Game was liable for sexually assaulting Priscilla Rainey, then a contestant on She Got Game, a VH1 reality show starring the Game.
+In 2015, Priscilla Rainey filed a lawsuit seeking out $10,000,000 for sexual assault.
 Rainey claimed she had agreed to go on a date with the Game, believing it would be on camera; however, when she met the rapper at a Chicago restaurant, there was allegedly no production crew.
 The lawsuit further alleged the Game showed up to the date "highly intoxicated on alcohol and drugs (which was typical), and sexually assaulted the plaintiff [Rainey] on several occasions that night.
 This included him forcefully reaching his hand inside her dress to rub her bare vagina and buttocks".
+In 2016, a judge ruled that the Game was liable for sexually assaulting Priscilla Rainey, then a contestant on She Got Game, a VH1 reality show starring the Game.

 In 2019, an appellate court affirmed the entire $7.1 million judgment.
-However, according to Rainey, the rapper failed to paid her any money in the years since she received the judgement.
+However, according to Rainey, the rapper failed to pay her any money in the years since she received the judgement.
 Rainey subsequently filed a motion, requesting the seizure of the Game's income, and in April 2020, she was granted ownership of the Game's independent record label Prolific Records, as well as royalties from his 2019 album, Born 2 Rap.
 This resulted in Rainey gaining full control over any salary the Game would receive through his imprint label, which was launched in late 2019.
 In November 2019, the Game had addressed his legal battle with Rainey during an appearance on Complex's Everyday Struggle, calling Rainey a liar, and insisted he was never going to pay her.